bufbuild-ru/docs/docs/reference/images/index.md

 $ protoc -I . -o /dev/stdout foo.proto
 ```

-The resulting `FileDescriptorSet` contains a single `FileDescriptorProto` with name `foo.proto`.By default, `FileDescriptorSet`s don't include any imports not specified on the command line, and don't include source code information.
+The resulting `FileDescriptorSet` contains a single `FileDescriptorProto` with name `foo.proto`.

+By default, `FileDescriptorSet`s don't include any imports not specified on the command line, and don't include source code information.
 Source code information is useful for generating documentation inside your generated stubs, and for things like linters and breaking change detectors.
 As an example, assume `foo.proto` imports `bar.proto`.
 To produce a `FileDescriptorSet` that includes both `foo.proto` and `bar.proto`, as well as source code information:

 ```console
 $ protoc -I . --include_imports --include_source_info -o /dev/stdout foo.proto